Calculate the Thermal Range Between Your Shaft and Housing

 Make sure to check out our shaft and housing tolerance calculator to ensure you get the right tolerance when machining your shaft and housing.

 General Application Notes for Precision Bearings

-1. The ID of the Bearing should rarely float on the shaft.
+1. The ID of the bearing should rarely float on the shaft.
 A line fit is an ideal minimum for many applications to prevent inner race slipping.

-2. The OD of the Bearing should usually have a slight gap during install.
+2. The OD of the bearing should usually have a slight gap during install.
 This gap will ensure space for heat and centrifugal force expansion.

 4. A positive resultant number above implies a GAP where a negative number implies INTERFERENCE.

 6. There are many factors that go into proper tolerancing; bearing size, RPM, temperature, materials, duty cycle, etc. All can play a role in proper tolerancing.
-This page is designed to be a guide for general applications.
-GMN Bearing USA Ltd. and its partners make no representations or warranties of any kind regarding the tool and information contained on this page.
+This is a guide for general applications.
+GMN Bearing USA and its partners make no representations or warranties of any kind regarding the tool and information contained on this page.
 Any use or reliance upon this tool and information shall be at the sole risk of the user and GMN Bearing USA Ltd. shall have no liability whatsoever with respect to any decisions or actions made by the user based on results obtained from this tool and information.